Naum Krasner

 Naum Krasner (21 February 1924 – 5 March 1999) was a Russian mathematician and economist.

+Biography

+Born on 21 February 1924 in Vinnitsa, Ukrainian SSR.
+In 1941 he graduated from high school.
+In autumn 1941 he evacuated to Kuibyshev region, worked as a teacher in a rural school.
 A former colonel in the Soviet Army, he joined Voronezh State University as a student in 1957 and, on graduating in 1961, joined the faculty there.
 In 1969 he became Methods of Operational Research Chair and, later, vice-dean of the Faculty of Applied Mathematics and Mechanics.

+Died on 5 March 1999 of lung cancer.
+Buried at the Kominternovsky cemetery in Voronezh.